itwebtiger/React-LiveChart/README.md

   - **Reducer** sets the data to **Store**.
   - **Store** updates the **Component State** with new data.
   - Component **Re-Renders** the chart from data.

+## Implementation
+  Note : All data are mocked.
+No backend implemented to fetch data from an API.

+  Note : Mock data are stored and used directly as JSON objects in `src/mock` folder.

+  - There are 4 options to toggle data for charts.
+  - These 4 options mimic the data fetch operation by dispatching actions to update chart data.
+  - option 1: `Last Month` dispatches `setChatData()` action to directly modify the store with old data.
+  - option 2: `This Month` dispatches `setChatData()` action to directly modify the store with new data.
+  - option 3: `Delta` dispatches `updateChartData()` action to use middleware to modify the store with new delta.
+  - option 4: `Full Payload` dispatches `updateChartData()` action to use middleware to modify the store with new payload.

+## Stack
+  - react
+  - redux
+  - redux-thunk
+  - reselect
+  - recharts
+  - seamless-immutable
+  - jest
+  - enzyme

 ## Available Scripts